When Financial Planners and Accountants Collaborate – YOU WIN

 What an Accountant might be best at

 While the tax and reporting side is important to do well and get right, the area where a great deal of value will be added, is in business advisory.
-Business advisory specialists can advise you on the best practices for your industry, business and situation.
+Business advisory specialists can advise you on the best practises for your industry, business and situation.
 We can provide a complete picture of where your business is today and how to get it to the next level.
-Modoras business advisory specialists assist businesses with cashflow management, growth planning and projections, risk management and succession planning.
+Modoras business advisory specialists assist businesses with cash flow management, growth planning and projections, risk management and succession planning.

 How your Financial Planner will add the most value

 With financial strategy and advice that is tailored to your financial circumstances.
 Before they give you any advice, they will ensure they find out as much as they can about you and your financial goals2.
 They will also (if appropriate and with your permission) speak to your Accountant to get an idea of what your personal or business financial situation is, so they can take this into account when developing a plan for your financial future.
 Your planner can also help you with personal risk insurances such as life, critical illness and income protection.